mmwaikar/clojuretrainings/doc/intro.md

 - Generating Java Classes
 - ☑ Using Java Code With Leiningen

+## Module 6: Writing Safer Software
+- Types And Records ☑
+- Protocols ☑
+- Multimethods

 # Websites for improving your Clojure chops

-You can improve your Clojure skills by solving problems listed on the following websites -
+You can improve your Clojure skills by solving problems listed on the following websites:

 - [4clojure](https://4clojure.oxal.org/)
 - [exercism](https://exercism.org/)